Center-for-Health-Data-Science/pdbcraft/doc/source/installation_venv.rst

     virtualenv -p /usr/bin/python3.11 pdbcraft-env

-You should replace the value of option ``-p`` according to the location of the Python interpreter you want to use inside the virtual environment.
+You should replace the value of option ``-p`` with to the location of the Python interpreter you want to use inside the virtual environment.

 Remember that pdbcraft needs Python 3.11 or higher.